prashn64/focus-repro-wormhole/README.md

 #### Steps

 1. Open browser on any mobile device (preferably one with older hardware)
+2. Open http://prashn64.github.io/focus-repro-wormhole/ or your local server
-2. type 3 characters very fast.
+3. type 3 characters very fast.

 Expected: All keys are in the input